 We’ve been working with the Alliance Nationale Contre le SIDA (ANS-CI) since 2005, supporting community groups to respond to HIV in Cote d’Ivoire where health (and other) infrastructure is extremely limited.
 By strengthening and developing community networks, ANS-CI is helping to link people living with HIV in Cote d’Ivoire to treatment and care, prevent new HIV infections and reduce AIDS-related deaths.

-ANS-CI are a principal recipient of the Global Fund, and in 2016 they provided over 34,500 people with HIV treatment, care and support.
-They also provided HIV prevention services to 28,117 sex workers in Cote d’Ivoire, equivalent to 72% of this population.
+ANS-CI are a principal recipient of the Global Fund, and in 2017 they provided over 29,000 people with HIV treatment, care and support services.
+They also provided HIV prevention services to over 397,500 people in Cote d’Ivoire, including almost 16,000 sex workers, almost 6,000 people who use drugs (PWUD), and almost 2,800 men who have sex with men (MSM).